Caulking

 What is Caulking?

-Caulking is the process of sealing joints or gaps between surfaces to prevent water, air, or dust from passing through.
-It is commonly used around windows, doors, bathtubs, sinks, and floor-wall seams.
-Caulk, typically made from materials like silicone or latex, forms a durable, watertight seal that protects against water damage, improves energy efficiency, and enhances the appearance of a space by filling gaps.
-For professional sealing and other services, visit our website
+Caulking is the process of sealing joints or gaps between surfaces to prevent water, air, and dust from passing through.
+It is commonly applied around windows, doors, bathtubs, sinks, and floor-to-wall joints where movement and moisture are most likely to occur.
+Quality caulk, typically made from silicone or latex-based materials, creates a durable, watertight seal that helps protect surfaces from water damage, improves insulation, and delivers a clean, finished appearance.

 Types of Caulk